 Plot Point 2: Climax

 The protagonist is struggling with the conflict and then BOOM! along comes plot point 2, a huge challenge that knocks her off her feet.
 Now she must adjust and conquer the challenge or face defeat.
-This is the climax of the novel, the moment that everything prior has been leading up to.
+This is the climax of the novel.

 Act Three: Resolution